micropython/micropython/docs/samd/pinout.rst

 - SPI 1 at pins 11/12/13
 - SPI 2 at pins 0/4/1
 - SPI 3 at pins 11/12/13
-- SPI 4 at Pin MOSI/MISO/SCK This is the default SPI device at the MOSI/MISO/SCK labeled pins.
+- SPI 4 at Pin MOSI/MISO/SCK This is the default SPI device at the MOSI/MISO/SCK labelled pins.

 or other combinations.